-The diagram below gives a high-level overview of the structure of the Skill Engine API and the systems it interfaces with:
+The diagram below gives a high-level overview of the structure of the Skill Engine and its interactions:

-The next layer up, still inside the TechWolf VPC, is the Skill Engine API itself.
-This API is responsible for translating the domain driven language offered by the API into the technical one used for interfacing with the core efficiently.
-In addition, the Skill Engine API is where customer data lives: it connects to a database which stores the skill profiles for this customer.
-The only way to interface with the Skill Engine system from the outside is through the Skill Engine API, typically done with connectors that plug into your existing HR and knowledge systems.
-To offer maximal data control, data is pushed to the Skill Engine API (using triggers inside these systems), rather than being pulled at the Skill Engine's initiative.
+The next layer up, still inside the TechWolf VPC, is the Skill Engine API.
+This API is responsible for translating the domain-driven language offered by the API into the technical one used for interfacing with the core efficiently.
+In addition, the Skill Engine API is where customer data lives: it connects to a database that stores the skill profiles for this customer.
+The only way to interface with the Skill Engine from the outside is through the Skill Engine API, typically done with connectors that plug into your existing HR and knowledge systems.
+To offer maximal data control, data is pushed to the Skill Engine API (using triggers inside these connectors), rather than being pulled at the Skill Engine's initiative.

 Data for different customers is stored with logical data separation.
-All data is encrypted both at rest (AES-256) and in transit (SSL/TLS), with the database only being accessible from within the TechWolf virtual private cloud.
+All data is encrypted both at rest (AES-256) and in transit (SSL/TLS 1.2 or higher), with the database only being accessible from within the TechWolf virtual private cloud.

-On top of this well-documented interface, we assist our customers in building connectors that bridge the gap between the Skill Engine and popular HR, knowledge sharing and communication systems.
-While these are currently in their early access stage, they will be open sourced in the future.
+On top of this well-documented interface, we assist our customers in building connectors that bridge the gap between the Skill Engine and any popular HR, knowledge sharing, and communication systems.
+While these are currently in their early access stage, they will be open-sourced in the future.

-The following services form the backbone of the Skill Engine API:
+The following services form the backbone of the Skill Engine:

 AWS as the underlying cloud platform, primarily with the following services: